Will Lancaster

-Lancaster entered the Academy at Barnsley in June 2010, having been affiliated with the club since the age of seven.
+Lancaster entered the academy at Barnsley in June 2010, having been affiliated with the club since the age of seven.
 He signed as a first-year scholar in July 2018 and made his debut for the under-23 team in August 2019.
 He turned professional at the club in June 2020.
 On 5 March 2022, he joined Northern Premier League Premier Division club Whitby Town on loan, having impressed Barnsley youth-team coach Martin Devaney.
 He played three games as a substitute.
 He signed an extended contract at Barnsley in July 2022.

 He made his first-team debut on 20 September 2022, coming on for Nicky Cadden as a half-time substitute in a 2–0 win over Newcastle United U21 in an EFL Trophy group stage game at Oakwell.
-On 4 November 2022, he joined National League North club Bradford Park Avenue on a one-month loan deal.
+On 4 November 2022, he joined National League North club Bradford Park Avenue a loan deal.

 Style of play

-Lancaster is a midfielder described by Barnsley as "renowned for his tireless and industrial approach to the game... often deployed at the base of the diamond, his combative style of play is compli [sic] by an ability to seamlessly transition defence to attack with a fine range of passing skills".
+Lancaster is a Center Back described by Barnsley as "renowned for his tireless and industrial approach to the game... often deployed at the base of the diamond, his combative style of play is compli [sic] by an ability to seamlessly transition defence to attack with a fine range of passing skills".